 In order to officially bring in the values you want into your new column from Step 1, click "Done" (or "Enter," depending on your version of Excel) after filling the "range lookup" field.
 This will populate your first cell.
 You might take this opportunity to look in the other spreadsheet to make sure this was the correct value.

 If so, populate the rest of the new column with each subsequent value by clicking the first filled cell, then clicking the tiny square that appears on the bottom-right corner of this cell.
 Done!
 All your values should appear.

 Alright, enough explanation: let's see another example of the VLOOKUP in action!

 In the video below, we're taking the pivot table we made in video #2, pasting the values into a new sheet, and using it as an example report.
 We then use the VLOOKUP function to match blog post authors (from our second data source) to their corresponding post titles.
 In this instance, we're using post title as our unique identifier.

-Author's note: Keep in mind there are many different versions of Excel, so what you see in the video above might not always match up exactly with what you'll see in your version.
+Author's note: There are many different versions of Excel, so what you see in the video above might not always match up exactly with what you'll see in your version.
 That's why we encourage you to download the written instructions and demo data so you can follow along.